Asymptotically Calabi metrics and weak Fano manifolds: Introduction

-A gravitational instanton is by definition a complete noncompact hyperk\"ahler $4$-manifold $(X,g)$ with square-integrable curvature.
+A gravitational instanton is by definition a complete noncompact hyperk\"ahler $4$-manifold $(X,g, \bm{\omega})$ with square-integrable curvature.
 By the results of the recent paper \cite{SZ21}, a gravitational instanton is always asymptotic to a model end.
 Accordingly, gravitational instantons can be classified into 6 families: ALE, ALF, ALG, ALH, ALG$^*$, ALH$^*$.
 There has been extensive work, much of it quite recent, on classifying the 6 families completely \cite{CCI, CCII, CCIII, CVII, KronII, MinTor}.
-In this paper we consider the ALH$^*$ family.
+This results in this paper are relevant to the ALH$^*$ family.
 This has the unique intriguing feature that its members have fractional asymptotic volume growth; indeed, the volume growth exponent of an ALH$^*$ model end is $\frac{4}{3}$.
 Gravitational instantons of type $\ALH^*$ also appear as singularity models in polarized degenerations of K3 surfaces \cite{HSVZ, SZ}.
 Their precise definition can be found in Section~\ref{s:ALHstar}.

 There are two known mathematical constructions of ALH$^*$ gravitational instantons.
 Both of them come with a preferred choice of complex structure, and are based on solving a complex Monge-Amp\`ere equation on a quasiprojective surface with trivial canonical bundle.
 First, we have the Tian-Yau construction \cite{TianYau}, which involves the complement of a smooth anticanonical divisor in a del Pezzo surface.
-We give a precise description of this construction in Section~\ref{s:dP}.
 Second, we have the construction of \cite{Hein}, which involves the complement of a singular fiber of Kodaira type $\I_b$ in a rational elliptic surface.
-Our main result is:

-\begin{theorem} Any $\ALH^*$ gravitational instanton arises from a generalized Tian-Yau construction on some weak del Pezzo surface minus a smooth anticanonical elliptic curve. \end{theorem}

-The main step is to show that for a certain choice of a parallel complex structure, $I$, the underlying complex surface of an ALH$^*$ gravitational instanton can be compactified to a weak del Pezzo surface.
-This involves producing holomorphic functions with controlled growth at infinity, which is typically done using weighted Fredholm theory.
-This strategy runs into trouble due to the fact that, in the Tian-Yau construction, the decay rate of the metric is much slower than the decay rate of the complex structure.
-A novel point here is that we avoid the use of weighted Fredholm theory.
-Instead, we appeal to the $L^2$-estimates in several complex variables pioneered by H\"ormander \cite{Hormander}.
-The proof of Theorem \ref{t:main1} can be found in Section \ref{s:dP}.
+Our next theorem relates the complex structures involved in these two constructions.